 Question 2: On those days that you don't wake with a ZERO (that is, you have "a number"), what's the average "number" that you have?

-4 headache, to some chronic sufferers, is not
+level 4 headache, to some chronic sufferers, is

-that they must deal with thet discomfort and reserve
+learned that they must deal with their discomfort

-their complaints for the degree of migraine pain
+and reserve their complaints for the degree of

 The chronic sufferer figures

 that their worst headaches and migraine attacks are